Let’s also add the Kardashian’s to the list while we’re at it…

 It has always been understood that religion and politics make for uncomfortable and sometimes incendiary topics for water cooler and conference room conversation at work.
-Wherever workers meet for eating, drinking or just lounging within the confines of the office building or factory, in many cases broaching these subjects can be a cause for dismissal.
+Wherever workers meet for eating, drinking, or just lounging within the confines of the office building or factory, in many cases broaching these subjects can be a cause for dismissal.
 Whether these rules are constitutional or not are left to the judiciaries to hash out.
-At some point, First Amendment rights end and infringement rights begin.
+At some point, the First Amendment rights end, and infringement rights begin.

 These two subjects are hot buttons to company owners because they come from a place of passion for so many individuals.
 Through the centuries millions have lost their lives due to political and religious fervor.
 Let’s face it, has anyone heard of deaths due to the argument of whether the Chihuahua is superior to the Irish wolfhound or that Glidden is superior to Behr paint?
 But start the discussion of Islam vs. Christianity or liberal vs. conservative or Catholic vs. Protestant or Democrats vs. Republican and just observe the vitriol on Facebook and it’s not hard to envision just how much animosity can quickly arise over the differences we all have with one another.